Health Information

 Health Insurance

-Baylor University requires all domestic graduate students to hold health insurance.
+Baylor University requires all degree-seeking students enrolled in the Graduate School and Garland School of Social Work (including online students) to maintain health insurance.
+This includes students enrolled in Baylor's Doctor of Physical Therapy program.
 For more information regarding health insurance opportunities, visit the Graduate Student Health Insurance website.

 Health Requirements